 Switch turned to the left just showing one of the two ridges and two of the three grooves that are part of the latching mechanism

 The connection of the common wire from the indicator flasher and the wires to the right and left sides

 The rubber bumper prior to 1977 arrangement - the indicator switch clamps to the top of the column, and the wiper switch is screwed to the indicator switch bracket.

 Showing the early cancelling peg screwed into the column, also the horn slip-ring.
 If the peg is in the wrong place the steering has to be split at the column UJ and the relative positions of the two shafts adjusted, then the position of the wheel corrected on the column.

 Later indicator/turn switch in the cancelled i.e. central position, wheel straight-ahead, which puts the cancelling cam between the cancelling fingers.
 Unlike the earlier peg this cam can be slid around the column (it's a tight fit, obviously)

 Indicator not operated, wheel turned to the left, cancelling cam under the cancelling finger but clear of it

 Indicator operated to the left, wheel being turned left, the cancelling cam lifting the finger as it passes it

 Indicator operated to the left, wheel has been turned left past the cancelling finger, now being straightened-up again.
 The cam hits the end of the finger and pushes the switch back into the central position again.

-The 77 and on indicator/dip/horn switch AAU4991, with provision to mount the wiper/OD switch AAU4992 (Leacy).
-No cancelling fingers being operated by a cam on the shaft, protrusions on the back of the steering wheel engage in cut-outs in the blue collar, that collar performing the cancelling function inside the switch.
+On the 77 and on indicator/dip/horn switch there are no cancelling fingers being operated by a cam on the shaft, protrusions on the back of the steering wheel engage in cut-outs in the blue collar, that collar performing the cancelling function inside the switch.
+(Leacy).